 Address: Off, Jalan Bukit Bendera Upper, Kampung Likas, Kota Kinabalu

 Part of the Sabah State Museum, this 2-storey building is the best place in Kota Kinabalu to learn about Muslim culture, its history and heritage.

-An 18th-century Persian Quran stand and Indonesian wooden caskets engraved with Quranic verses, old Qurans and miniature mosques can all be viewed at the Islamic World Gallery.
-Ancient artefacts from Middle East countries showcase the history of the spread of Islamic religion throughout Southeast Asia, including the roots of its arrival into Sabah and Malaysia.
+In the Islamic World Gallery, you can see an 18th-century Persian Quran stand, Indonesian wooden caskets engraved with Quranic verses, old Qurans and miniature mosques.
+Ancient artefacts from Middle East countries showcase the history of the spread of the Islamic religion throughout Southeast Asia including the roots of its arrival into Sabah and Malaysia.

 The Borneo Gallery features Islamic antiques from Sabah, neighbouring Sarawak and Brunei, with some noteworthy curved Sulu swords and weapons.

-Free entry with a valid Sabah State Museum ticket, the museum is open 9 am-5 pm, Saturday to Thursday.
+You receive free entry with a valid Sabah State Museum ticket.
+The museum is open 9am-5pm, Saturday to Thursday.

 Address: Jalan Menteri, Karamunsing, Kota Kinabalu

 With its traditional Chinese roofing and design, the Puh Toh Tze Buddhist Temple stands out, making this one of the more stunning Kota Kinabalu attraction places to visit.

 Ten large statues of deities adorn the temple with the Goddess of Mercy, Kwan Yin, standing tall at the main entrance and a Chinese-style reclining Buddha inside.